News & Insights

 Rebecca Mason talks about living with everyday racism and its associated microaggressions.
 She speaks powerfully about the need for the insurance industry and beyond, to adapt and recognise the importance of a diverse workforce.

-Fourth Episode: Creating a long-lasting legacy
+Third Episode: Creating a long-lasting legacy

 Harry Watkins talks about losing his twin brother and how he and his family hope to help others through the Charlie Watkins Foundation.

-Sixth Episode: Abuse doesn’t need to be physical
+Fourth Episode: Abuse doesn’t need to be physical

 A colleague bravely talks about being in a coercive, controlling relationship and the sanctuary that work can bring to people in such relationships.